 The Charterhouse is an almshouse and museum based near the Barbican, providing residential care to a community of elderly people since 1611.

 Situated on 7 acres in central London, the majority of our buildings date back to the Tudor period, with elements of medieval, Victorian and more modern architecture.
-With links to some of the most famous people and periods throughout English history, this is an exciting time to join the organisation.
+With links to some of the most famous people and periods throughout English history, this is an incredible and unique place to work.

 We often have lots of exciting opportunities to volunteer at the Charterhouse for anyone aged 18 and over.
 If you’re looking to gain experience for your CV and develop new skills we may have an opportunity for you in our museum, learning, infirmary and gardening programmes.